 Expressive Arts Therapy promotes human dignity and improves quality of life

 It is defined as the use of an art medium in the treatment, rehabilitation, education, and training of persons with physical, mental, and emotional disorders.
-Examples include visual art, music, literature (bibliotherapy or poetry therapy), drama, and reminiscence therapy.
+Examples include visual art, music, literature (bibliotherapy or poetry therapy), drama, dance & movement, often combined with reminiscence.
 Benefits of expressive arts therapy have been shown regarding mood, behavior, function, and cognition.
 Cognitive Dynamics can bring the transforming power of the arts to you, your loved ones, and your colleagues.

 Art therapy is the deliberate use of art-making to address psychological and emotional needs.
 Its benefits include fostering self-expression, enhancing coping skills, managing stress, and strengthening a sense of self.
 This translates into improved communication, behavior, and cognition.
-Enhanced quality of life for the patient and caregiver is the end result.
+All of this, plus strengthened relationships, combine to enhance quality of life.

 The dramatic positive effects of music therapy have been shown in a substantial body of literature.
 Benefits include improved cognitive function, social skills, communication and behavior (including reduced agitation and behavioral problems).
 The sensory and intellectual stimulation of music can heighten quality of life for the patient and care giver.